 FUN FACT: Chopping broccoli enhances enzymatic reaction with myrosinase with glucosinolate.

-Why Is Sulforaphane Good For You
+Why Is Sulforaphane Good For You?

 Sulforaphane is good for you because sulforaphane has a wide range of health-enhancing properties.
-Sulforaphane has been found to be antioxidant, antimicrobial, anticancer, anti-aging, anti-inflammatory, neuroprotective, and antidiabetic compound.
+Sulforaphane has been found to be an antioxidant, antimicrobial, anticancer, anti-aging, anti-inflammatory, neuroprotective, and antidiabetic compound.

 Sulforaphane participates in several physiological, biochemical, and cellular processes.
 It is been found to inactivate free radicals and prevent free-radical reactions (source).